 Hawthorn will also raise funds by playing in a practice match against St Kilda in Morwell on Friday, February 28, ahead of the Victoria v All Stars charity game at Marvel Stadium the same evening.

-An online fundraising page organised by Christian Petracca on behalf of the Demons players raised more than $20,000 for the Red Cross in its first 24 hours and has totalled more than $35,000 in donations to date.
+An online fundraising page organised by Christian Petracca on behalf of the Demons players has totalled more than $36,000 in donations to date.
 The club's AFLW clash against Collingwood on Friday, February 28 will be played as a double header with the AFL's Victoria v All Stars bushfire relief match on Marvel Stadium.

 The AFL and AFLW players banded together to donate $10,000 to the Australian Red Cross Disaster Relief and Recovery Fund on January 3, 2020.
 The club then further donated $50,000 as part of the AFL's $2.5m donation.